Let’s Get Cozy: Your Guide to Refreshed Bedding

 What to consider

 The best mattress will give your spine a nice curvature and properly align your buttocks, heels, shoulders and head.
 If a mattress is too firm, it will push on pressure points, causing pain; similarly, if the mattress is too soft, it won’t effectively support those points, leading to an achy morning.
+Also, consider alternative treatment to ease joint pain offered at Arrowhead Clinic.

 So now you know where you’re going and what you need, but what are your choices?